1476523/GUI-PalDefender-up/README.md

 ## Question [↑](#GUI-PalDefender-up)

 1. After pressing the update of Palguard, PalDefender has not been updated to the latest version.
-   1.1 Maybe PalDefender has not been updated yet,
+   - 1.1 Maybe PalDefender has not been updated yet,
-   <br>Please check the execution log and [PalDefender](https://github.com/Ultimeit/PalDefender) .
+    <br> Please check the execution log and [PalDefender](https://github.com/Ultimeit/PalDefender) .
-   1.2 There may be a problem in the GUI-PalDefender-up,
+   - 1.2 There may be a problem in the GUI-PalDefender-up,
-   <br>Please check the execution log.
+    <br> Please check the execution log.
-   1.3 The PalDefender file may not be covered normally,
+   - 1.3 The PalDefender file may not be covered normally,
-   <br>Please go to palserver-GUI > Right-click the server > Server Folder > `Pal\Binaries\Win64`,
+    <br> Please go to palserver-GUI > Right-click the server > Server Folder > `Pal\Binaries\Win64`,
-	  Find and delete these three files `PalDefender.dll` `palguard.version.txt` `version.dll`,
+    <br> Find and delete these three files `PalDefender.dll` `palguard.version.txt` `version.dll`,
-	  Please go to palserver-GUI > Server Settings > Palguard Needs Upgrade! > Upgrade > Finish.
+    <br> Please go to palserver-GUI > Server Settings > Palguard Needs Upgrade! > Upgrade > Finish.

 <br>